2001 Isla Vista killings: Details

 On the evening of February 23, 2001, just after 11:00 p.m., UCSB student David Attias, the 18-year-old son of television director Dan Attias, drove his father's 1991 Saab 9000 down the 6500 block of Sabado Tarde Road at a speed of 50 to 65 miles per hour.
-Four pedestrians were killed and one was critically injured.
-According to a police statement, "All five victims were thrown forward, some being knocked out of their shoes and socks."
+He killed four pedestrians and critically injured a fifth.

 According to witnesses, Attias got out and yelled "I am the Angel of Death!"
 He continued to taunt a growing crowd, until he was subdued by the first CHP officer to arrive on the scene.
-In the initial aftermath, it was unclear if Attias was affected by taking drugs, or if the attack was intentional.
+It was initially unclear if Attias was affected by drugs or if the attack was intentional.
 Blood tests later showed that Attias was under the influence of marijuana and Lidocaine, but neither were deemed significant to the incident.

 Victims

 Four people were killed in the assault: 20-year-old UCSB students Nicholas Bourdakis and Christopher Divis, 27-year-old San Francisco resident Elie Israel, and 20-year-old Santa Barbara City College student Ruth Levy.
-Albert Arthur Levy, 27, brother to Ruth, was critically injured but survived.
-His injuries consisted of crushed legs and a severely battered head, and he died in 2016 after having seizures for years caused by the injury.
+A fifth person, Albert Arthur Levy, 27, Ruth's brother, was critically injured but survived.
+His injuries consisted of crushed legs and a severely battered head, and he died in October 2016 after having seizures for years caused by the injury.